 Capital gains or losses from capital improvements

 Another area where there are potential tax consequences when selling your rental home is property depreciation.
-Property depreciates with time and the IRS recognizes this so they are rules in place.
+A property depreciates with time and the IRS recognizes this so they are rules in place.
 In general, this pertains to how your depreciation deduction calculations are handled.
-Depreciation is typically a tax deduction which allows a property owner to recover costs of their property.
+Depreciation is typically a tax deduction that allows property owners to recover the costs of their property.

 What happens if you don’t pay property taxes?